Payal-Goswami/ARTH/README.md

 ---

-Built for hackathon by Team ARTH.
+Built for hackathon by Team P2 (ARTH).